Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-In a breath, D’Amaro announced that San Fransokyo would merely be a transformation of the park’s existing Pacific Wharf – an area that had been a part of California Adventure since its opening.
+In a breath, D’Amaro announced that San Fransokyo would merely be a light restyling and renaming of the park’s existing Pacific Wharf – an area that had been a part of California Adventure since its opening.
 Back in 2001, Pacific Wharf had been one of the visual stand-outs in “DCA 1.0” thanks to its coastal warehouses (recalling Monterey’s Cannery Row) and its myriad of international quick service eateries.

 Even though it didn’t contain a ride (and didn’t have any space available to house one even if it wanted to), Pacific Wharf “graduated” to full “land” status as part of the park’s 2012 relaunch.
 Now, one of the few remaining untouched corners of California Adventure would receive its own mandated IP tie-in, renaming and re-stylizing itself after Big Hero 6.